nzlosh/random/plugins/plugins_readme.md

 Plugin architecture
 ===================

-The plugin framework consists of a Plugin Registry class, Plugin Controller class and a Plugin class.
+The plugin framework consists of a _Plugin Registry_ class, _Plugin Controller_ class and a _Plugin class_.

 The Plugin Registry stores plugin classes.
 Plugin instances are requested from the Plugin Register using the plugin's internal `name` variable.